Write, develop and shoot original films on our highly practical BA (Hons) Film Production course.

 The culmination of the course is the opportunity to screen your work at our prestigious film première evening held at Quad - the Derby arts centre which celebrates visual arts, film and media.
 Part of our annual Big Show, the evening begins with a VIP reception which offers you vital networking opportunities.

-The screening is one of the highlights of the year and has attracted guests of honour such as the Editor-at-Large for Empire magazine Nev Pierce.
-It could also be a springboard to instant national and exposure for your work.
-In 2015, a film called Mould, directed by student Josh Ormerod, won the prestigious Royal Television Society Regional Award for Best Student Drama, while other films have gone on to be shown at the HP Lovecraft film festivals in Los Angeles.
+The screening is one of the highlights of the year and has attracted guests of honour such as the Editor-at-Large for Empire magazine Nev Pierce, Director John Stevenson (Kung Fu Panda) and legendary British cinematographer Robin Vidgeon.
+It could also be a springboard to instant national exposure for your work.
+In 2019, our students took home three top prizes from The Royal Television Society Awards, including The Sir Lenny Henry Award for Excellence.

 You’ll learn about the key equipment and software that is currently being used in the industry for all facets of film production – ensuring you’re ready to hit the ground running in your career.